IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/multi-row-layout.md

 ## Styling

-The `{ComponentName}` allows styling through the [Ignite UI for {Platform} Theme Library](../themes/sass/component-themes.md).
+The `{ComponentName}` allows styling through the [{ProductName} Theme Library](../themes/sass/component-themes.md).
 The grid's `Theme` exposes a wide variety of properties, which allow the customization of all the features of the grid.

 In the below steps, we are going through the steps of customizing the grid's Multi-row Layout styling.